flowershow/flowershow-app/content/blog/flowershow-cloud-edit-this-page-button.md

 ## How to Enable

-Enabling the edit button is simple - just add one line to your `config.json` file:
+Add the following line to your `config.json` file:

 ```json
 {